Pinoy pop: International recognition

 In June 2023, The song GENTO by the Filipino P-pop group SB19 was first entry on two of Billboard's record charts: World Digital Song Sales—a first among Filipino groups—and the Philippines Songs charts, peaking at numbers eight and eleven, respectively.

+In July 2023, Hori7on made history as the first All-Filipino Act to debut in South Korea.

 At the 2023 Asia Artist Awards (AAA), both SB19 and Hori7on attended and won awards, making them the first Filipino acts to be included in the AAA lineup when the event was held in the Philippines.
-HORI7ON received the Focus Award in Music, while SB19 won the Hot Trend Award and the Best Artist Award(Singer).
+Hori7on received the Focus Award in Music, while SB19 won the Hot Trend Award and the Best Artist Award(Singer).
 The two groups were also part of a historic night for Filipino talent at the event held at the Philippine Arena.

+In January 2024, Hori7on becomes the first Filipino Act to perform and headline an official Olympic ceremony when they appeared at the Gangwon 2024 Winter Youth Olympics.

 In June 2024, Bini entered the Top Artists Global chart on Spotify, reaching 193rd place.

 In March 2024, four years after "Tala" entered the Billboard Chart, Sarah Geronimo became the first homegrown Filipina artist to receive a Billboard Women in Music in the United States, Geronimo along with Annalisa of Italy, Luísa Sonza of Brazil were the inaugural recipients of the Global Force Award.
 The same month, Geronimo was named Woman of the Year at the Billboard Philippines Women in Music while Bini received The Rising Star award.

 On March 11, 2025, SB19's "DAM" debuts at No. 1 on the Billboard World Digital Song Sales chart.
 Marks the P-pop group as the first Filipino act to top the Billboard World Digital Song Sales chart.
 “DAM” is the second SB19 song to appear on the chart, following their smash hit "GENTO,” which debuted and peaked on the chart at No. 8 during the week of June 3, 2023.

 On April 15, 2025, Cup of Joe's single "Multo" (lit.
 'Ghost') became the first song by a Filipino act to enter the Billboard Global 200, peaking at No. 80.
 Released on September 14, 2024, as the lead single from their debut album, Silakbo (lit.
 'Outburst') (2025).
 The song topped the Billboard Philippines Hot 100 for ten weeks, making it the longest song to remain at No. 1, surpassing Dionela's "Marilag", which held the position for eight consecutive weeks.
 In 2025, the band also entered the Spotify Global Top Artists chart at No. 182.

+In 2026, Hori7on were nominated for Popularity Award and the K-pop World Choice – Group Award at the 35th Seoul Music Awards.